KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 This public dataset is completely available on the Maven Analytics website platform where it stores and consolidates all available datasets for analysis in the Data Playground.
 The specific individual datasets at hand can be obtained at this link below: https://www.mavenanalytics.io/blog/maven-pizza-challenge

 #### 2.3 Data Limitations & Integrity
-This Pizza Sales dataset contains 12 columns:
+This Pizza Sales dataset contains 12 columns and a total of 48620 records:
 - **order_id**: Unique identifier for each order placed by a table.
 - **order_details_id**: Unique identifier for each order placed by a table.
 - **pizza_id**: Unique key identifier that ties the pizza ordered to its details, like size and price.